philipstubbs13/Project-Longshot/README.md

-# Recipe Search App
+# MyCookingAssistant
 <p>Are you having guests over for dinner tonight and don't know what to make?
 Are you tired of having the same meals over and over and want to try something new?</p>
-<p>The recipe search app is a search engine that returns the most relevant recipes from the most popular sites on the web.</p>
+<p>The MyCookingAssistant app is a search engine that returns the most relevant recipes from the most popular sites on the web.</p>
 <p>With this app, you can</p>
   <ul>
     <li>Search for a variety of recipes from many sources.</li>